HL7/fhir-us-ndh/input/pagecontent/exchange-ig.md

 #### Finishing the extract

 This is the simplest step in the process.
-In order to finish the extract, one will call <code>DELETE</code> on the status tracking URL.
+To finish the extract, one will call <code>DELETE</code> on the status tracking URL.

 ```
 DELETE http://example.org/status-tracking/request-123